boltops-tools/terraspace-docs/_docs/install/gem/custom-version.md

     $ rake build
     pkg/terraspace-0.6.22.custom.gem

-The produced `.gem` can used to install the gem.
+The produced `.gem` file can used to install the gem.
 You can install it locally:

     $ gem install pkg/terraspace-0.6.22.custom.gem
     $ terraspace -v